Coachonko/coachonko_storefront/README.md

-# peony admin
+# Coachonko_storefront

-Admin frontend for peony.
+Coachonko's blog frontend

 ## Notes

-- Uses an SPA architecture: every route except `/login` requires bearer authentication.
+- Uses SSR: the JWT is put in a cookie to allow successful first requests to protected routes.